 There are a few problems with using priming sugar instead of carbonation drops.

 It is messy.
 Trying to add the sugar directly into the bottle can be tricky and most times results in more than a few spills of sugar down the side of the bottle.

-In my books carbonation drops were a game changer when it comes to naturally carbonating in beer bottles.
-And I actually prefer drinking a naturally carbonated beer verses one carbonated in a keg with C02, they just taste better and have a better mouth feel to them.
+In my books, carbonation drops were a game-changer when it comes to naturally carbonating in beer bottles.
+And I actually prefer drinking a naturally carbonated beer versus one carbonated in a keg with C02, they just taste better and have a better mouthfeel to them.

 But I use to hate having to add sugar to the bottles and I did not like batch priming any better.
-Carbonation drops made it a whole ton easier to bottle beer and once I started using them I have not turned back.
+Carbonation drops made it a whole ton easier to bottle beer and once I started using them I never turned back.

 So what is a Carbonation Drop?